simonox/solartunes/README.md

    - Click "Upload WAV File" in the web interface (or use drag'n' drop on most modern web browsers)
    - Select your .wav file (already done when using drag'n'drop)
    - Files are automatically processed for compatibility
+   - ⚠️ There is a 30 seconds timeout.
+Large files (like 300 MB) may not be processed in that time.
+Use an SFTP (FTP over SSH) Client (like Cypberduck) to upload big files.
+Make sure that they are 16bit PCM WAV files.

 3. Your new files will appear in the Sound Library!